abraaobarros/order-simulator/Readme.md

 # Engineering Challenge Homework

 For the Discrete-Event Simulation of a centralized delivery kitchen, I chose python with simpy to simulate the environment and run the real-time simulation.
 I found on simpy a simple use of functions generators to solve the resources concurrence problem.
-I used 'Resource', 'Event', and 'Environment' from simpy as a foundation of our model.
+I used Resource, Event, and Environment from simpy as our model's foundation.

 The simpy documentation can be found here: https://simpy.readthedocs.io/en/latest/